 No. 765 continues to operate in mainline excursion service and is owned and maintained by the Fort Wayne Railroad Historical Society and was also added to the National Register of Historic Places on September 12, 1996.

-It was pulling the American History Train between the two cities during the annual American History Days Festival.
-It took guests back to the 1940s for a living history experience at Pleasant Lake from Angola.
+NKP 765 was pulling the American History Train between Pleasant Lake from Angola, Indiana during the annual American History Days Festival.
+It took guests back to the 1940s for a living history experience.
 The passengers then got a 45-minute layover at Pleasant Lake where they visited with WWII reenactors, listened to live music and much more.

 According to Wikipedia: Nickel Plate Road 765 is a class “S-2” 2-8-4 “Berkshire” type steam locomotive built for the New York, Chicago & St. Louis Railroad, commonly referred to as the “Nickel Plate Road”.